mradenovic/issuantt/README.md

 # Issuantt

 It's not an ant with an issue!
-It's an easy to use Gantt chart for GitLab and GithHub (and possibly Bitbucket) issues.
+It's an easy to use Gantt chart for GitLab and GitHub (and possibly Bitbucket) issues.

 The demo is running at [https://issuantt.gitlab.io/issuantt](https://issuantt.gitlab.io/issuantt).